Swedish Sign Language: History

 Swedish sign language first came into use in 1800.
 It does not stem from any other languages.
 In fact, this self-created language went on to influence Finnish Sign Language and Portuguese Sign Language.
 1809 marks the year of the first deaf school, Manillaskolan, in Sweden.
 It was not until 1981 that Swedish Sign Language was recognized as a national language of Sweden.

-Handshapes

-Many of the handshapes used in fingerspelling in Swedish Sign Language are similar to those in American Sign Language, even though the two languages are not related.
-For example, D is the same as B in ASL, G is the same as S in ASL, H is the same as F in ASL, I is the same in ASL, K is the same in ASL, M and N are very similar in ASL, O is the same in ASL, S is the same as C in ASL, and U, V & W are the same in ASL (but with a different palm orientation).
+However, this made Sweden one of the first countries in the world to legally recognize a sign language as such.

+Hand alphabet

+Pär Aron Borg is credited with creating the original hand alphabet in Swedish Sign Language.
+This handshape system served as a foundational reference for fingerspelling in Swedish Sign Language.

+The hand alphabet in Swedish Sign Language has developed since Pär Aron Borg's original creation.

 Education and communication

 Per the Education Act of 1998, deaf children are expected to be able to write in Swedish and English, in addition to expressing their thoughts in Swedish Sign Language.
 Thus, six state-run schools (one of which specializes in learning disabilities) have been established regionally for deaf children who cannot attend traditional comprehensive schools.
 Comprehensive and secondary schools in Sweden offer classes in addition to a one-year program to students to learn Swedish Sign Language as a third national language, as well as in hopes of becoming an interpreter.
 Interpreters are found in hospitals, and they also teach the language to the parents and siblings of deaf children.
 Sweden provides 240 hours of courses over four years to parents so that they may learn to communicate with their children.
 Additionally, weekly courses in the language are also available to the siblings of deaf children and the children of deaf parents.